Please select the country or location you would like to see content from.

 treatment

-Beconase nasal spray
+Beconase AQ nasal spray

 EmailFacebookPinterestTwitter

-Beconase contains the active ingredient beclomethasone, which is a type of medicine known as a corticosteroid.
+Beconase AQ contains the active ingredient beclomethasone, which is a type of medicine known as a corticosteroid.
 It is only available by prescription in the US to prevent and treat the symptoms of hay fever and other airborne allergies such as animal and dust allergies.
-Beconase can help with sneezing, congestion, an itchy or runny nose, sinus discomfort and eyes that are red, itchy, or watery.
+Beconase AQ can help with sneezing, congestion, an itchy or runny nose, sinus discomfort and eyes that are red, itchy, or watery.

 How do I use it?

 Initially, it is recommended that you use two sprays into each nostril twice a day in the morning and evening.
 You can try reducing this to one spray twice daily once your symptoms are under control.
-Beconase can take two to three days to achieve its maximum effect, so it is best to use it regularly each day so you can stop symptoms before they occur.
+Beconase AQ can take two to three days to achieve its maximum effect, so it is best to use it regularly each day so you can stop symptoms before they occur.
 Instructions on how to administer a spray are listed below.

 First, give the bottle a shake, remove the cap and gently blow your nose.
 Hold the nasal spray with one hand, placing your thumb underneath the bottle and your middle and index fingers on the pump on the opposite side of the nozzle.
 Place the nozzle into one nostril, only as far as is comfortable, and put a finger from the other hand over the other nostril to close it.